F1rst-Unicorn/stocks/manual/admin/server-installation.md

 * ca.cert.pem

 Furthermore the stocks server must be able to reload nginx to update the CRL nginx reads from.
-This means the user stocks must be allowed to execute /usr/lib/stocks-server/nginx-reload as root via sudo.
+This means the user tomcat8 must be allowed to execute /usr/lib/stocks-server/nginx-reload as root via sudo.
 Add the following line to your /etc/sudoers file

 ```
-stocks ALL=NOPASSWD: /usr/lib/stocks-server/nginx-reload
+tomcat8 ALL=NOPASSWD: /usr/lib/stocks-server/nginx-reload
 ```

 ### Tomcat 8

 Set up tomcat as a servlet container.
-For an example config have a look at /usr/share/stocks-server/tomcat.xml.
+For an example config have a look at /usr/share/stocks-server/server.xml.

 ### Stocks server